 How could you do this investigation better?

-CONCLUSION (what you learnt):

-The difference between our two soil samples is that ...
+CONCLUSION (what you learnt): The difference between our two soil samples is that The america section our two son sumples is that

 You will see that your soil has some grains that are grains of sand, some grains that are smaller and some that are so small you can't see them.